Camp Ruston: Camp Ruston documentation project

 In the 1990s, increased efforts were undertaken to preserve the history of Camp Ruston by the state of Louisiana.
 The project was overseen and led by Vincent Spione.
 Spione had been working on collecting interviews and artifacts of the camp since meeting a visiting former POW in the summer of 1980.
 Spione also founded and acted as the president of the non-profit Camp Ruston Foundation.
 On December 13, 1991, the camp's remaining buildings were placed on the National Register of Historic Places, by the state of Louisiana.
 The four remaining buildings, as well as the site, did not meet the initial requirements for approval due to the site being under the 50-year-old mark.
-Spione petitioned the committee to waive this requirement for fear that the buildings would be dismantled and was successful in convincing the committee to approve the building and site for inclusion into the NHR.
+Spione petitioned the committee to waive this requirement for fear that the buildings would be dismantled, and was successful in convincing the committee to approve the building and site for inclusion into the NHR.
 In 1994, Spione worked with Louisiana Tech University and the Ruston Developmental Center to begin the Camp Ruston Documentation Project to collect historical materials concerning Camp Ruston.
-Funded by the Camp Ruston Foundation and Mercedes Benz, Spione traveled to Germany, Italy, and Yugoslavia where he interviewed numerous former POWs who were housed at Camp Ruston.
-He had also met with numerous former POWs, camp civilian and military staff as they visited the former site from 1977 until he left Ruston in 2000.
-His interviews and well as numerous artifacts given to him by the POW's now reside in the Louisiana Tech University archives for safekeeping and to be used by future scholars.
+Funded by the Camp Ruston Foundation and Mercedes-Benz, Spione traveled to Germany, Italy, and Yugoslavia, where he interviewed numerous former POWs who were housed at Camp Ruston.
+He had also met with numerous former POWs, camp civilians, and military staff as they visited the former site from 1977 until he left Ruston in 2000.
+His interviews, as well as numerous artifacts given to him by the POW's now reside in the Louisiana Tech University archives for safekeeping and to be used by future scholars.
 Beginning in the late '70s until 2000, Spione continued to manage the project for the Developmental Center.
-Over those years numerous documents, photographs, paintings, carvings, letters, oral histories, and many other artifacts were collected and kept at the center.
+Over those years, numerous documents, photographs, paintings, carvings, letters, oral histories, and many other artifacts were collected and kept at the center.
 A major donation by Mark Scalia of all the National Archive records pertaining to Camp Ruston proved invaluable for researchers.
-In 2000 all of the collected artifacts were transferred to Louisiana Tech University archives for their safekeeping by the Camp Ruston Foundation and Ruston Developmental Center.
+In 2000, all of the collected artifacts were transferred to the Louisiana Tech University archives for their safekeeping by the Camp Ruston Foundation and Ruston Developmental Center.